Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 ~~~
 {: .bash}

-This will search through all the files ending `.fastg` and write the reads containing `NNNNNNNNNN` to a file, `scripted_bad_reads.txt`
+This will search through all the files ending `.fastq` and write the reads containing `NNNNNNNNNN` to a file, `scripted_bad_reads.txt`

 > ## Custom `grep` control
 >